 Downtown, the Pensacola Historic District features a restored colonial district as well as a multicultural center and museum.
-The buildings that are wheelchair accessible and that have accessible bathrooms include the T.T.
-Wentworth, Jr. Florida State Museum, Voices of Pensacola, the Pensacola Children’s Museum, the Museum of Commerce, the Museum of Industry, Old Christ Church, the L & N Marine Terminal, and the Bowden Building.
+The buildings that are wheelchair accessible and that have accessible bathrooms include the Pensacola Museum of History, Voices of Pensacola, the Pensacola Children’s Museum, the Museum of Commerce, the Museum of Industry, Old Christ Church, the L & N Marine Terminal, and the Bowden Building.

 Catch a Game